 To be fair, traffic checking isn’t quite as all-powerful as it might seem, as you can’t check anything larger than a delivery truck and checking a lot of cars will obscure your vision so you can’t see the trucks or buses lurking ahead.
 Still, this is a mechanic that should either have stayed on the drawing board or at least been confined to its own special mode (Traffic Attack, which is admittedly quite entertaining in short bursts as you make crazy trick shots for extra time and bonus points).

-The introduction of traffic checking absolutely reeks of EA forcing Criterion to add a new game-changing feature they can plaster on the back of the box and demonstrate at press events.
-Maybe this was the case, or perhaps Criterion just decided to try something new, but traffic checking would be seriously toned down in Burnout Paradise.
+The introduction of traffic checking absolutely reeks of EA forcing Criterion to add a new game-changing feature they could plaster on the back of the box and demonstrate at press events.
+Maybe this was the case, or perhaps Criterion just decided to try something new, but traffic checking would be seriously toned down in Burnout Paradise, to the extent it basically no longer existed in that game.
+It did, however, make a comeback in Three Fields Entertainment’s Danger Zone 2, the spiritual successor to Burnout’s Crash Mode.

 Okay, so they’ve messed with the racing and made it less fun, at least as far as I am concerned.
 Surely, though, other modes like Road Rage are still as entertaining as before, right?
 My favorite way to play Burnout 3 was Road Rage in Single Event mode, where Road Rage had no time limit and you could keep punting your opponents into space until your car ran out of health.
-Well, there’s no more Single Event mode, that’s gone now.
+Well, there’s no more Single Event mode, that’s gone now for reasons unknown.

 You can do single events in multiplayer (there’s local and online, although the latter no longer works), but that means only in multiplayer.
-Those who want to do single player Road Rages must find the events in the Revenge World Tour mode.
-Why?
+Those who want to do single player Road Rages must find the events in the Revenge World Tour mode, which means lots of menu navigation.
+Very bizarre to say the least.

 200 mph boost slams that would’ve sent opponents soaring into the stratosphere in Burnout 3 may not even faze the AI in Revenge, yet sometimes they go down from the lightest touch.
-This is especially the case on the 360 version, where your opponents often simply refuse to die no matter how hard you shunt into them.
+It is very aggravating.
+This is especially the case on the 360 version for some reason, where your opponents often simply refuse to die no matter how hard you shunt into them.
 The PS2 and Xbox versions feel more like Takedown or Legends in this regard, so if you like to perform lots of Takedowns you might want to play the original release instead of the 360 port.

 The game, especially on 360, seems to give the AI’s attacks higher priority than yours, so even if you’re clearly the one doing the slamming you still often lose boost because the game says no, you got slammed by the opponent and that’s your lot.
 Naturally, when you crash, the game will usually give credit to one of the opponents as long as they were within twenty feet of you before the impact, making that opponent your new REVENGE RIVAL.